lucas-mdsena/ai_safeguards/README.md

-# ai_safeguards
+# AISafeguards
-AISafeguards is a Python packages with easy to use RAG metrics
+AISafeguards is a Python package with easy to use RAG metrics.